TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    will still raise a :exc:`TypeError`, but may do so by relying on the behavior that ``None`` is not callable.

-.. [#] "Does not support" here means that the class has no such method, or the method returns ``NotImplemented``.
+.. [#] "Does not support" here means that the kundi has no such method, or the method returns ``NotImplemented``.
 Do not set the method to ``None`` if you want to force fallback to the right operand's reflected method—that will instead have the opposite effect of explicitly